Amanda Kessel: Youth career

-Before being named to the U.S. Women's National Team, Kessel was a member of the United States Under-22 Team and Under-18 Team.
-Kessel played for the United States Under-18 in 2009 and was named the World Under-18 tournament's most valuable forward.
-She scored six goals and 13 assists for 19 points to lead Team USA to a gold medal.
-In the 2008 Under 18 World Championships, she played in five games with Team USA and tallied 11 points, ranking third among all players in scoring.
-Kessel was named to the US team participating in the 2010 Four Nations Cup.
-She did not play due to an injury.
+Before being named to the U.S. Women's National Team, Kessel was a member of the United States under-22 and under-18 national teams.
+At the 2008 IIHF World Women's U18 Championship, Kessel played in five games with Team USA and tallied 11 points, ranking third among all players in scoring.
+The following year at the 2009 IIHF World Women's U18 Championship, she was named the tournament's Most Valuable Forward after scoring six goals and 13 assists for 19 points to lead Team USA to a gold medal.
+Kessel was named to the U.S. team participating in the 2010 Four Nations Cup but did not play due to an injury.